operate-first/apps/odh/README.md

 We use a combination of [Kustomize Overlays](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/#bases-and-overlays) and [ODH overrides](https://developers.redhat.com/blog/2020/07/23/open-data-hub-and-kubeflow-installation-customization/) to structure our ODH manifests.

+> Note: We require most, if not all, extensions to ODH should be added via overriding.
+> When extending ODH with custom resources that are themselves introduced by ODH, then overriding is mandatory.

-Each folder within 'Bases' and 'Overlays/$ENV' within each folder corresponds to a set of components that will be deployed in the same namespace.
+Each folder within 'Bases' and 'Overlays/$ENV' corresponds to a set of components that will be deployed within the same namespace.
 Often times there will be one component per namespace, but this is not always the case.
 In each directory you will find:

 - `kfdef.yaml` - Prescription to what ODH components should be deployed here.
 - `kustomization.yaml` - For deploying into ArgoCD via `kustomize`.